25 or 6 to 4: Original version

 The original recording features an electric guitar solo using a wah-wah pedal by Chicago guitarist Terry Kath, and a lead vocal line in the Aeolian mode.

+According to the recollections of producer James William Guercio and horn player Lee Loughnane, Cetera had to record the vocal while his jaw was still wired together after he had been attacked at a baseball game at Dodger Stadium on May 20, 1969.
+Guercio said he told Cetera, "I can't wait, we're gonna do this."

 The album was released in January 1970 and the song was edited and released as a single in June (omitting the second verse and most of the guitar solo), climbing to number 4 on the US Billboard Hot 100 chart and number 7 on the UK Singles Chart.
 It was the band's first song to reach the top five in the US.
 It has been included in numerous Chicago compilation albums.
 In 2015, Dave Swanson, writing for Ultimate Classic Rock, listed the song as number one on his top ten list of Chicago songs.
 Classic Rock Review says the song is "one of the most indelible Chicago tunes".
 In 2019, Bobby Olivier and Andrew Unterberger, music critics for Billboard magazine, ranked the song number one on their list of "The 50 Best Chicago Songs".
-Guitar World rated "25 or 6 to 4" no. 22 for "greatest wah solos of all time."
+Guitar World rated "25 or 6 to 4" No. 22 for "greatest wah solos of all time."